 9 Reasons Homes Don’t Sell and How to Avoid Those Mistakes

 Even in a sellers market, not all homes that are marketed for sale actually sell.
 Here are the top reasons why homes don’t sell and also what to do to get your home sold.
+The Bonus Item at the end is my favorite.

-1) Not using professional photos
+1) Not using professional photos and virtual tours

 Professional photos should be the norm, not the exception, in this industry.
 Unfortunately, that is not the case.
 Listings that are advertised with top level professional photography sell for more money and in less time than listings that are not presented in their best light.
 The key to getting top dollar and selling quickly is differentiation.
 How do you differentiate?
 The simplest answer: Better photos than your competitors.
 Top notch photos =more page views on all media=more interested buyers=more showings=more offers=higher probability of a multiple offer scenario=more money.